-As a Library member I agree to:
+As a Library member I agreed to:

 - Pay any charges that apply if library material is lost or returned damaged

-- Abide by all Cumberland Council guidelines, procedures and policies.
+- Abide by all Cumberland City Council guidelines, procedures and policies.
 I agree to abide by the Library Act (1939) and Library Regulation 2010.

 - Abide by Copyright Laws when accessing Library materials and equipment.

 - Ensure that the information given on the application form is correct and that I will inform the Library if my details change.
 I will provide the required identification.